apache/maven-site/content/markdown/maven-logging.md

 `${maven.home}/conf/logging/simplelogger.properties` file.
 Please see the linked reference documentation for details.

-Every entry in this file can be overriden via Maven's JVM system properties by using the `-D` flag in [MAVEN_OPTS][9].
+Every entry in this file can be overridden via Maven's JVM system properties by using the `-D` flag in [MAVEN_OPTS][9].
 E.g. `MAVEN_OPTS=-Dorg.slf4j.simpleLogger.showThreadName=true mvn <goals>` will add the thread name to every logging line.

 The default SLF4J configuration for Maven is listed [here][8].